dotnet/docs/docs/framework/migration-guide/mitigation-product-versioning.md

 ms.author: "ronpet"
 ---
 # Mitigation: Product Versioning
-In the [!INCLUDE[net_v46](../../../includes/net-v46-md.md)] and later, product versioning has changed from the previous releases of the .NET Framework (the .NET Framework 4, 4.5, 4.5.1, and 4.5.2).
+In the .NET Framework 4.6 and later, product versioning has changed from the previous releases of the .NET Framework (the .NET Framework 4, 4.5, 4.5.1, and 4.5.2).

 ## Product versioning changes
  The following are the detailed changes: